Actify

 Ignoring Night Shift and Weekend Staff

 Most engagement programs are designed for Monday-Friday 9-5 staff.
 Night shift nurses, weekend crews, and rotating staff never see the activities, never get recognized, and feel like second-class employees.
-If your engagement program only reaches day shift, you're reinforcing the exact divide that causes the most resentment in healthcare settings.
+If your program only reaches day shift, you're reinforcing the exact divide that causes the most resentment in healthcare settings.

 Night shift healthcare workers report 28% lower engagement scores than day shift.
 Facilities that include shift-agnostic activities (async boards, rotating check-ins) close that gap to 6% within 8 weeks.